I naturally categorize miles and points into two groups:

 - Hawaiian: Incredible award space to Hawaii, Asia, and Australia.

-- Singapore: The only miles that can book Singapore Suites Class plus 60k mile first class roundtrips to Hawaii on United
+- Singapore: The only miles that can book Singapore Suites Class plus 30k miles for flat bed United First Class to Hawaii

 - Lufthansa: Cheap awards in business class within the US and to Hawaii, great promo awards to Europe, and surcharge free travel to South America and Europe

 Of course, each of these programs has major flaws.
-Southwest points can’t be used for first class or international travel.
+Southwest points can’t be used for First Class, international travel beyond the Caribbean, or any partners.
 Any Avios awards with layovers get pricey very quickly.
-Almost all the international programs collect big fuel surcharges on most awards.
+Almost all the international programs collect big fuel surcharges on most awards (but not on the awards mentioned above where there are no or small surcharges.)

 If you’re currently collecting niche miles with your day-to-day credit card spending, put more of your spending on cards that earn more widely useful miles and points like the Starwood Preferred Guest® Credit Card from American Express with 25,000 bonus Starpoints after spending $5k in the first six months, which earns the most versatile points of all.

 Are any of the programs listed here mis-categorized for you?
 Is one of the niche programs perfect for all your awards?
 Does one of my “generally useful programs” never seem to offer you value?
-Am I letting United miles off too lightly for the big devaluation?
+Am I letting United miles off too lightly for its big devaluation last year?